sovanp/slack-file-bot/README.md

 # Slack File Bot

-A simple Slack Bot that uploads any file, given a specified channel
+A simple Slack Bot that uploads any file given a specified channel.

 ## How to Use